Want to follow along with this writing? Sign up Today, it's free and easy

 It was short, sweet, and to the point.
 It had a very clear message, and even though I liked the message, it seemed so direct I didn't find it thought provoking.

 Again, this could be your style, which is fine, I'm just giving my uneducated opinion (since poetry is most definitely not my strongest suite).

-about 1 year ago Eira J. Skye said:
+over 1 year ago Eira J. Skye said:

 W0W!
 So Beautiful!
 Short and Simple!
 You Have described life beautifully and descriptively!
 Life Has those soft petals but those pointed thorns as well!
 Very Deep and Intense!
 I'm not very good at understanding and writing poems!
 But this is Really Lovely.
 Mostly Poems are restricted to Rhymes!
 But this is not and that makes it different (in a good way!)
 Keep Writing More! :D

 I will definitely come again and read more of your poems! :)

 By the way I LOVE Red Colour!
 So this is one of my favourite poems! :D